adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 27/10/20

+* Float double interconversions are messy and lead to random-non reproducible results.
+Have to be careful!

 ## 26/10/20

 * Sometimes best way to solve a bug is to start again from scratch rolling back all changes.